- Heng Wang

 Heng joined UNSW in 2015.
 Previously, as a professor at Southwest University of Political Science and Law (SWUPL), China, he headed a WTO law center (established by the Department of Treaty and Law, the Ministry of Commerce and SWUPL) and has been the recipient of top research awards and several major grants, including the triennial China Outstanding Law Research Award, twice, (China Law Society) and the Outstanding Research Award in Humanities and Social Science (the Ministry of Education).

 Heng has spoken at the WTO Headquarters and around 40 universities in America, Europe, and Asia, including Harvard University, Columbia University, New York University, University of Pennsylvania, University of Virginia, the LSE, University of Paris 1 and Waseda University.
 As a visiting professor, he taught at UNSW, University of Ottawa, Case Western Reserve University, Yokohama National University, and Xiamen University.
 Besides being a visiting professor at Sant'Anna School of Advanced Studies and the University of Cagliari, he conducted research at the WTO Secretariat, and was the Visiting Professorial Fellow of UNSW and the Max Weber Fellow at European University Institute.
-He is an adjunct professor at SWUPL.
+He is the university professorial fellow at SWUPL.

 Besides books, he published widely within and outside of China in journals including the Journal of World Trade and Cornell International Law Journal, and his research has been quoted by scholars such as those from Oxford University and the Max Planck Institute.
 Heng’s research interest focuses on China’s interaction with international economic law, particularly in the context of the WTO and free trade agreements, services trade and investment, trade linkage issues (e.g. trade, culture and technology), and Chinese law.